AzureIoTGBB/mxchip-to-iot-edge/modules/module2.md

 Once you have the shell launched, we are ready to create a Virtual Machine.
 For this VM, we are going to use the pre-built "Ubuntu 16.04 with Azure IoT Edge runtime" VM.
 This is a version of Ubuntu 16.04 Linux with the IoT Edge runtime pre-installed.

-Before we create the VM, let's create a resource group in Azure to contain our project services, if you don't already have one (if you already have one, feel free to skip)
+Before we create the VM, let's create a resource group in Azure to contain our project resources, if you don't already have one (if you already have one, feel free to skip)

 In the cloud shell, run the following command to create your resource group